About the Program

-Train, enable and empower future conservation leaders by teaching sustainable trail building and stewardship techniques, while engaging and teaching community volunteers on the responsible use and care of open space and addressing the needs of land managers.
+The purpose of the Trail Confererence Conservation Corps Program is to train, enable and empower future conservation leaders by teaching sustainable trail building and stewardship techniques, while engaging and teaching community volunteers on the responsible use and care of open space and addressing the needs of land managers.

-Recruit, train, deploy, manage and retain an increasing number and diversity of volunteers.
+- Community Volunteers: Recruit, train, deploy, manage and retain an increasing number and diversity of volunteers.

-Provide high quality learning experience to service members while performing meaningful service duties.
+- Corps Members: Provide high quality learning experience to service members while performing meaningful service duties.

 - Education: Inform a broad constituency on responsible trail stewardship, recreation, the value of open space, to improve access to open space and quality trail experiences and the Trail Conference mission.

 - Trails and Lands: Improve trail and land quality through implementing sustainable building and restoration solutions.

 - Integration of community volunteers into the program